Friday, 10 May 2013

 I'm quite blasé about the whole labour thing at this point.
 Don't get me wrong - I was absolutely petrified of giving birth - but you can't continually stay petrified for two weeks.
 It is as though a psychopath called me two weeks ago and said, in a chilling tone "I am going to come around and hurt you ... at some point".
 You can spend the first week terrified, aware of every noise, every feeling, every twinge - and then you just run out of energy.
 You resign yourself to it.
 "Get on with it" you shout.
 "I just need to get on with my life!
 Come and get me!"

-The day a week after my due date was Hellish and I spent most of the day weeping.
-The disappointment of still being pregnant a week on - when I thought it would be over by then.
-The frustration of not having anything to do.
 If I have one more bath my skin may peel off.
 One can only have so many baths a day before the 'relaxing' element of them is made redundant.
 Not to mention the fact I look like a Hippo at a Watering Hole - and to use a quote from 'Jaws': "We're gonna need a bigger bath".

 Yesterday morning I had my supermarket shopping delivered.
 The delivery man was very jovial.
 He said cheerily, "How are you today?"